iesnoth/rating-page/interactive-rating-component-main/README-template.md

   I realized the #text background had a gradient, so I fixed that up.
 P sure there's a color missing from the style guide.

 5/21/22
   Fixed the size and spacing, I think the css is done now.
 All that's left is the javascript/making the buttons do things part.
 The part I know least about lol.
+  Changed all the buttons and links to inputs, bc apparently that makes it easier to transfer data, which I have to do to display the right number in the thank you html.
+  Tried to use local Storage, something is stopping it.
+Probably need to add an eventListener.

 ### Built with